-- 4 Remove the wheel bolt and take off the cover. - 5 Remove the hex bolt and take off the bearing cover. - 6 Remove the caster tire assy and ball bearing.
+- 4 Take off the cover, and remove hex bolts, and bearing cover in succession. - 5 Remove the caster tire assy and ball bearing.

 (3) LOAD WHEEL ASSEMBLY

 1 Jack up the reach legs and fix the machine with wood blocks.